 What it Does

-- Secures your account by requiring the code once per 30 days (per browser)
+- Secures your account by requiring the code from an authentication app.

-- Allows for recovery using offline recovery codes and/or SMS recovery code
+- Allows for recovery using offline recovery codes and/or an SMS recovery code.

 What it Doesn't Do